-After vehicle preconditioning in accordance with [paragraph 8.2.], the test vehicle is driven over the appropriate type I test.
+After vehicle preconditioning in accordance with paragraph 8.2., the test vehicle is driven over the appropriate type I test.

 - 8.4.1.1.
-The malfunction indicator shall activate before the end of this test under any of the conditions given in [paragraphs 8.4.1.2. to 8.4.1.6.]
+The malfunction indicator shall activate before the end of this test under any of the conditions given in paragraphs 8.4.1.2. to 8.4.1.6.
 The MI may also be activated during preconditioning.
-The approval authority may substitute those conditions with others in accordance with [paragraph 8.4.1.6.]
-However, the total number of failures simulated shall not exceed four for the purpose of type-approval. - 8.4.1.2.
-Replacement of a catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding the THC OBD threshold limit, or if applicable the NMHC OBD threshold limit, in [paragraph 5.5.1.] of general requirements; - 8.4.1.3.
-An induced misfire condition in line with those for misfire monitoring referred to in [paragraph 5.3.4.2.] of general requirements that results in emissions of any components exceeding any of the applicable OBD threshold limits given in [paragraph 5.5.1.] of general requirements;
+The responsible authority may substitute those conditions with others in accordance with paragraph 8.4.1.6.
+However, the total number of failures simulated shall not exceed four for the purpose of certification. - 8.4.1.2.
+Replacement of a catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding the THC OBD threshold limit, or, if applicable, the NMHC OBD threshold limit, in paragraph 5.5.1. of general requirements, unless excluded from catalytic converter monitoring by application of paragraph 5.3.4.
+2. of the general requirements; - 8.4.1.3.
+An induced misfire condition in line with those for misfire monitoring referred to in paragraph 5.3.4.3. of general requirements that results in emissions of any components exceeding any of the applicable OBD threshold limits given in paragraph 5.5.1. of general requirements; - 8.4.1.4.
+Replacement of an oxygen sensor with a deteriorated or defective oxygen sensor or electronic simulation of a deteriorated or defective oxygen sensor that results in emissions exceeding any of OBD threshold limits in paragraph 5.5.1. of general requirements; - 8.4.1.5.
+Electrical disconnection of the electronic evaporative purge control device (if equipped);

-- 8.4.1.4.
-Replacement of an oxygen sensor with a deteriorated or defective oxygen sensor or electronic simulation of a deteriorated or defective oxygen sensor that results in emissions exceeding any of OBD threshold limits in [paragraph 5.5.1.] of general requirements; - 8.4.1.5.
-Electrical disconnection of the electronic evaporative purge control device (if equipped); - 8.4.1.6. a) Electrical disconnection of any other emission-related powertrain component connected to a powertrain control unit / engine control unit / drive train control unit that results in emissions exceeding any of the OBD threshold limits in [paragraph 5.5.1.] of general requirements.

-b) A Contracting Party may require in addition that triggers an operation mode with significantly reduced torque as compared with normal operation.
+- 8.4.1.6. (a) Electrical disconnection of any other emission-related powertrain component connected to a powertrain control unit / engine control unit / drive train control unit that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements. - (b) A Contracting Party may require in addition that triggers an operation mode with significantly reduced torque as compared with normal operation. - 8.4.2.

-- 8.4.2.
 Vehicles fitted with compression-ignition engines. - 8.4.2.1.
-After vehicle preconditioning in accordance with [paragraph 8.2.], the test vehicle is driven in the applicable type I test.
+After vehicle preconditioning in accordance with paragraph 8.2., the test vehicle is driven in the applicable type I test.

-The malfunction indicator shall activate before the end of this test under any of the conditions in [paragraphs 8.4.2.2. to 8.4.2.5.]
-The approval authority may substitute those conditions by others in accordance with [paragraph 8.4.2.5.]
-However, the total number of failures simulated shall not exceed four for the purposes of type-approval;
+The malfunction indicator shall activate before the end of this test under any of the conditions in paragraphs 8.4.2.2. to 8.4.2.5.
+The responsible authority may substitute those conditions by others in accordance with paragraph 8.4.2.5.
+However, the total number of failures simulated shall not exceed four for the purposes of certification;